 Trajectory Two: Engagement – Participation

 Mark Deuze identifies ‘participation’ as one of the principal components of digital culture (alongside remediation and bricolage).
 Although participative culture has by no means emerged solely as a result of the digital revolution, the democratisation of technologies such as personal computers and the Internet has led to publics that are no longer content to consume culture and information but have an expectation of active participation, otherwise known as the ‘prosumer’ effect.
 Deuze suggests that as citizens – that is, media users – of the twenty-first century accept that ‘reality is constructed, assembled and manipulated by media’, they realise that the only way to make sense of this mediated world is to ‘adjust their worldview accordingly,’ which leads to a participative culture.
 He stresses the political dimensions of participation, as the identity of citizens in Western democracies shifts from ‘a rather passive “informational” citizenry to a rights-based, monitorial and voluntarist citizenry.’
-This results in
+This results in:

 a notion of citizens who have become increasingly willing and able to voice their concerns and claim their place in society – but do so (and often only) whenever they feel their personal (including familial, communal, and sometimes regional or global single-issue) interests are at stake.